Kans2/Primetrade/README.md

 ## How to Use

-Register a new user or login with existing credentials.
+- Register a new user or login with existing credentials.

-Access the dashboard to create, read, update, and delete tasks/posts.
+- Access the dashboard to create, read, update, and delete tasks/posts.

-Profile page allows updating user info.
+- Profile page allows updating user info.

-Logout to end the session securely.
+- Logout to end the session securly.

 ---

 ## Live Demo